cascadiajs/cascadiajs/app/markdown/2025/next-steps/attendees.md

 * Each referral will win a $25 gift certificate
 * Top-3 referrers will be invited to our Friends of Cascadia dinner on Sept 18

+<h2 id="welcome-reception">RSVP for the Welcome Reception</h2>

+If you're planning on joining us on Sept 17 for our Welcome Reception, please RSVP so we can plan appropriately.
+You'll have a change to pre-checkin to the conference, pick-up your swag and get to know your fellow attendees.
+We'll have drinks and music, it's the perfect way to kick-off CascadiaJS!

+Also, feel free to bring friends!
+They can purchase drinks from our bar and we'll be raffling off some free passes to the conference.

+<div class="cta secondary"><a target="_blank" href="https://lu.ma/l3fp4o3x">Welcome Reception</a></div>

 <h2 id="pre-conf-trainings">Check out the Pre-Conf Trainings</h2>